Quantu-MAX/Quantu-MAX/README.md

-I Am The Electronic Music Producer Known As QuantuMAX.
+I Am An Electronic Music Producer With The Alias: QuantuMAX.
-In My Free Time (And As A Hobby), I Enjoy Game Development And Even Just Random Scripting In C++ Or Python.
+In My Free Time (And As A Hobby), I Enjoy Game Development.
+(Sometimes) Random Scripting.